How can we help?

 Your LFC will discuss everything with you in person.What does a fibre install cost?

-Non-standard installation your LFC will let you know at the agree stage when they first assess your property.
+Non-standard installation: your LFC (Local fibre Carrier) will let you know at the agree stage when they first assess your property.

 - A house situated more than 200 meters from the fibre connection point on the road